 Plan on making several pit stops to let your dog go potty.
 There are usually rest stops with pet areas on major expressways.
 Please be sure to clean up after your dog.

 Never leave your dog unattended in a closed vehicle.
 Even 5 minutes in mild weather temperatures, your car can be a death chamber.
 If you need to run into a store or something, have a family member stay with the dog.
 This would be an ideal time to let the dog out to stretch his legs too, just remember to keep him on a leash.

+If you are taking your dog on an airplane or an extra-long car ride, you may want to consider a prescription calming medication.
 Talk to your vet.
-If you are taking your dog on an airplane or extra long car ride, you may want to consider a prescription calming medication.
-This would not be my personal choice, but it could be better than a dog that is super stressed for several hours.

 You may also want to try a calming collar, such as Comfort Zone Adaptil Collars.
 Don’t wait until you are ready to hop in the car, put the collar on your dog several days to a week before leaving.